 Each of Cinobi’s four stages contains an encrypted position-independent shellcode that makes analysis slightly more complicated.
 Each stage is downloaded from a C&C server after certain conditions have been met.

-The first stage of Cinobi’s infection chain, which has also been analyzed by another cybersecurity researcher, starts by calling the “GetUserDefaultUILanguages” function to check if the infected device’s local settings are set to Japanese.
+The first stage of Cinobi’s infection chain, which has also been analysed by another cybersecurity researcher, starts by calling the “GetUserDefaultUILanguages” function to check if the infected device’s local settings are set to Japanese.

 Cinobi will then download legitimate unzip.exe and Tor applications from the following locations: